eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Subsequently, the Access Certificate Authority is included in a PID Provider Access CA Trusted List or Attestation Provider Access CA Trusted List.
 This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Unit can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificate during the issuance of a PID or an attestation.
 For more information, see [Topic 31].

-Note that, in case the subject is an Attestation Provider, the access certificate does not contain further information about its authorization or registration to issue attestations of a specific type, for instance an mDL or diploma.
-Authorization is dealt with in the following manner:
+Note that, in case the subject is an Attestation Provider, the access certificate does not contain further information about its authorisation or registration to issue attestations of a specific type, for instance an mDL or diploma.
+Authorisation is dealt with in the following manner:

-- For QEAA Providers and Pub-EAA Providers, no authorization is necessary, since these kinds of Providers are trusted by other actors in the EUDI Wallet ecosystem to not fraudulently issue attestations that they are not legally allowed to issue.
+- For QEAA Providers and Pub-EAA Providers, no authorisation is necessary, since these kinds of Providers are trusted by other actors in the EUDI Wallet ecosystem to not fraudulently issue attestations that they are not legally allowed to issue.
 This trust is warranted since these kinds of Providers operate within a regulated framework and are regularly audited.

 - For non-qualified EAA Providers, this is different, since they are unregulated and may not be completely trustworthy.
 Without additional measures, a fraudulent EAA Provider may be technically able to issue types of QEAAs, PuB-EAAs or EAAs that it is not legally allowed to issue.
 To prevent this, the applicable Rulebook (see [Topic 12]) may define mechanisms allowing a Wallet Unit, during issuance of an EAA, to verify that the EAA Provider is authorised or registered to issue the type of EAA the Wallet Unit is requesting.
 The same mechanism may also be used by Relying Parties during presentation of an EAA.